helpimaghost/VOIDBREAKER-VR/README.md

 Here's how this plays- STANDING HIGHLY RECOMMENDED:

-Yeah, it's a first person shooter, but your aim isn't actually tied to your gun most of the time, but the headset- bear with me for a minute.

-Think Psi-Ops Supersoldier- you have a gun, but that's not the only thing in your arsenal.
-You also have:
+- Gun- Fire with RT, reload by tapping (X)

-- Gravity Tether- You look around your environment to find something throwable (and preferably explosive).
-Use your telekinetic mind powers to pick it up by swinging your left hand up near your head, and throw it by flinging     or pushing it away.
+- Gravity Tether- Move the Left Controller near your head to Grab the highlighted Throwable Object, and throw it by flinging or pushing the Left Controller.
 No grenades or melee while you're carrying something!

-- Grenades- If you're NOT carrying something, grenades are good for AOE damage, and staggering enemies so that they drop health when killed.
-Throw a grenade by holding Right Grip, looking at where you want your grenade to go, and then throwing or flicking the Right Controller as you release.
+- Grenades- Throw a grenade by holding Right Grip, then throwing or flicking the Right Controller as you release.
 You can throw grenades across your body or over to your right as well, as long as you can look at where you want the grenade to go.
 You can sidearm grenades into alleys or hookshot then over your head if that's your style.

-- Sword- Sometimes things get too close and a sword is your best option.
-Swing your sword by performing a sharp, horizontal slash with your Left Controller.

-- Gun- Yes, this is a first person shooter and you have a gun.
-Your guns handle as follows:
- - Tapping LT or firing your weapon will switch Aim Mode to Right Controller
- - Tapping RB, Reloading, or lowering your Right Hand to your side will switch Aim Mode back to Headset
- - Hold LT to stabilize your shot spread, RT to Fire, Reload with (B), Ammo/Attachments with D-Pad Up and Left **NOTE**- Re-center your view if the crosshair feels off!
-It is not 100% perfect, but should line up pretty well.
+- Sword- Swing your sword by reaching your Left Controller to your right hip to grab it, and Swing the Left Controller outward to perform an attack.
+You cannot perform other attacks while holding the sword.

 - Ability- Hold (X) and swing the Right Controller to use your Ability

 Movement

 - Dash - Left Grip
-- Sprint - Left Stick Click (or set to Always Sprint in settings)
+- Sprint - Left Stick Click (I personally recommend changing this to Always Sprint in settings)
 - Jump - Right Stick Up
 - Crouch/Slide - Right Stick Down

-(Quest) Hold Right Thumbrest and move the controller in the corresponding direction:
+(Quest) Hold Right Thumbrest and move the controller in the corresponding direction to perform D-Pad presses:
 - Up - Ammo Quickswap
 - Down - Mission Objective
 - Left - Weapon Attachments